chrissherlock/cosc110-prog-task-1/README.md

 * If William Gorithm has a lower score than any other candidate, and the other candidates are tied, then Meg A. Byte wins.
 * Oliver Seton only wins if he has a higher score than the other candidates.

-## Approach to coding

-I am a fan of functional programming, which has informed how I write this Python code.
-This means I have hinted the types of the function parameters and, as Python doesn't enforce parameter types, I have an assert to enforce the type for me.
-I also use Python3's return type hints (a syntax I like as it reminds me of Haskell).

-My approach to coding is to divide up the program into "pure" functions as much as possible (i.e. no side effects and it returns a value).
-As this program is not overly complex, I have not felt the need to divide up the main program into further functions, so I have just commented the main parts of the code.

-One technique that I am a fan of is to define preconditions via assert statements at the start of functions to ensure any callers pass in the correct values and if they don't then it gets discovered at runtime.

-By keeping the functions pure, this makes it easy for me to write unit tests to ensure they work correctly.
-I have used Python's builtin unittest module for the unit tests.

-When researching how to organise Python projects, I learned about how to setup Python modules so I have created a basic module under the src directory.
-A sticking point was how to test the module as it generated module errors, but after some more research I learned about relative imports which resolved the issue.

-Whilst figuring out how to code in Python (I'm a relative newbie) I discovered the joy of generator expressions and list comprehensions.
-I have only used a generator expression, as whilst I initially used a list comprehension as a filter in the function that determines the winner, I realised that I was overcomplicating things so, sadly, I couldn't show off this feature.

 ## License